CarolineS-QA/hwa-game-time-log/README.md

 ```
 The main IDE that I used for this project was IntelliJ Ultimate
 Postman was used to test my API calls before writing them in JavaScript
-In addition I used Visual Studio Code for the front-end.
+I also used Visual Studio Code for the front-end
-As part of the CI pipeline for this project I used Jenkins.
+As part of the CI pipeline for this project I used Jenkins
 ```

 **Links for Dependencies**